kojq/gal/README.md

   - Ensure btrfs compression, zram, and graphics drivers function
   - Use Flatpak alternatives, as certain Flatpaks lack updates or upstream support
   - Procure system tools such as for acquiring fonts

-## About

-Configure Linux post-installation for basic desktop usage.
-Currently, only Arch Linux and openSUSE MicroOS are supported.

 ## Warnings